Magic hexagon

 A magic hexagon of order n is an arrangement of numbers in a centered hexagonal pattern with n cells on each edge, in such a way that the numbers in each row, in all three directions, sum to the same magic constant M. A normal magic hexagon contains the consecutive integers from 1 to 3n^{2} − 3n + 1.
 Normal magic hexagons exist only for n = 1 (which is trivial, as it is composed of only 1 cell) and n = 3.
-Moreover, the solution of order 3 is essentially unique.
+Moreover, the solution of order 3 is unique up to reflections and rotations.
 Meng gives a less intricate constructive proof.

-The order-3 magic hexagon has been published many times as a 'new' discovery.
+The order-3 magic hexagon with numbers 1 through 19 and magic sum 38 has been published many times as a 'new' discovery.
 An early reference, and possibly the first discoverer, is Ernst von Haselberg (1887).